Voland91/kudos/README.md

 This project was a recruitment task in some software house.
 I've made it in ReactJS based on delivered graphic project (Adobe XD) and guidelines.

-In a few words: this is app which shows for active user list of posts containing information such as:
+In a few words: this is app which shows for user list of posts containing information such as:
 - date (how long ago),
 - name of publisher,
 - post text (with emoji, hashtags and mentioned user),